tpmmthomas/smart-piano-ierg4230/README.md

 We can use two ESP8266 boards.
 (Also separate project code into two boards).
 No need direct communication between the two boards.
 Make use of the web server for all communications.
 ### Board 1 (Facing front to users)
 Include only the OLED and RFID.
 (This part only do the access control.)
 Once users tap an RFID card ==> Send code to web server by REST API.
 Preset different response messages in the OLED ==> Also set up a web request server in ESP8266 (is this possible?)
-Then upon receiving web request, show corresponding thing immediately.
+Then upon receiving web request, show corresponding thing (message) immediately.
 ### Board 2 (Install inside the piano)